Updated December 16, 2018. Light Jig is now available for Prizewinner. Traditional set options have been expanded for most levels.

 Digital Feis accepts the following traditional sets for each level:

-- Champion: King of the Fairies, The White Blanket, The Three Sea Captains, The Hunt, The Humours of Bandon
+- Champion: Garden of Daisies, King of the Fairies, White Blanket, Three Sea Captains, The Hunt, The Humours of Bandon

 Contemporary Set Dances